NoahGdev/Nextjs-Portfolio-Website/README.md

 # Next.js portfolio website

-A customizable Next.js portfolio website template showcasing your skills, projects, and experience.
-Use this template to build your own personal website and impress potential employers or clients.
+A Next.js portfolio website template showcasing my (or your) skills, projects, and experience.
+Use this repo to build your own personal website and impress potential employers or clients.
 If you find this template helpful, please leave a ⭐️!

 ![Project Screenshot](./public/screenshot.png)